Particular/docs.particular.net/tutorials/nservicebus-101/lesson-3/tutorial.md

 In the next lesson, we'll learn about events, a different kind of message that can be published to multiple subscribers using the Publish/Subscribe pattern.
 We'll also learn how the decoupling provided by this pattern allows us to structure our distributed systems in a more logical and maintainable way.

-Before moving on, you might want to check your code against the [completed solution](https://github.com/Particular/docs.particular.net/tree/academy-nsb101/tutorials/nservicebus-101/lesson-3/solution/) to see if there's anything you may have missed.
+Before moving on, you might want to check your code against the completed solution (below) to see if there's anything you may have missed.

 When you're ready, move on to [**Lesson 4: Publishing events**](../lesson-4/).